shopsys/shopsys/docs/introduction/how-to-set-up-domains-and-locales.md

 - the last step of this command is the start of automatic recalculations of prices, availabilities, and products visibilities.

 !!! note

-    After creating multidomain data you will need to do some extra steps to display products on new domain:
+    After creating multidomain data you will need to do some extra steps to display products on new domain:<br>

     1. Enter category names for new locale to make them visible
     2. Enter product names and prices
     3. Recalculate product prices and visibilities